ApeWorX/ape-trezor/README.md

 * [python3](https://www.python.org/downloads) version 3.8 or greater, python3-dev

-Note: USB does not work in WSL2 environments natively and is [not currently supported](https://github.com/microsoft/WSL/issues/5158).
+**Note**: USB does not work in WSL2 environments natively and is [not currently supported](https://github.com/microsoft/WSL/issues/5158).

 ## Installation